You hear it all the time: “learn how to find your target market and create interesting content.”

 Never forget that people allow brands to co-exist with them online.

-This research isn’t about finding more places to hawk your wares.
+The list of target markets research isn’t about finding more places to hawk your wares.
 It’s about understanding the market’s core attributes and learning to sell in a way that resonates deeply and gets them wanting more.

 The best way to resonate with a market is to become a reflection of it’s ideal self.